SoftwareHeritage/swh-mirror/README.md

 - a grafana server,
 - an nginx server serving as reverse proxy for grafana and swh-web.

-using the latest published version of the docker images.
+using the latest published version of the docker images by default.

 The nginx frontend will listen on the 5081 port, so you can use: